 Translate the job description into a job posting

 Don’t just publish the job description—you’ll need to apply your marketing skills as you convert it to a standalone job posting.
 If someone had never heard of your company before, would they want to apply?
 Does the job posting convey what it’s like to work at your agency?
+In the process, it’s essential to be proactive in resisting workplace bias, ensuring that your recruitment efforts contribute to a diverse and inclusive work environment.

 Question: How do you approach job descriptions at your agency?